WHO?

 about us

 We are a team of faculty and student researchers absorbed by questions about meaning and its links with language, culture and cognition.
-Established in March 2017 for the Department of Languages, Literatures & Cultures, Ryerson University’s Meaning Lab is housed in the Faculty of Arts’ Graduate Research building at 111 Gerrard St. East.
-Directed by Jamin Pelkey and Stéphanie Walsh Matthews, lab outcomes to-date include three federal grants (SSHRC-CRSH, Mitacs), the organization of three international conferences in Semiotics (Semiofest 2017, IACS 2018, SemAnt 2022), facilitation of the Toronto Semiotic Circle lecture series, cognitive trials exploring mindfulness and multimodal language processing, human robot interaction programming design for research at the intersection of cognitive linguistics and autism spectrum disorder, multiple editing projects in semiotics, linguistics, anthropology and rhetoric culture, plus other research activities and publications.
-Current lab members include two faculty researchers, one postdoctoral researcher, two PhD researchers, two MA researchers, two BA researcher and 25 research alumni.
+Established in March 2017 for the Department of Languages, Literatures & Cultures, Toronto Metropolitan University’s Meaning Lab is now housed in the Faculty of Arts’ Research Collaboratory (POD 469).
+Directed by Jamin Pelkey and Stéphanie Walsh Matthews, the Lab has led to significant outcomes, including four federal grants (SSHRC-CRSH, Mitacs), the organization of three international conferences in Semiotics (Semiofest 2017, IACS 2018, SemAnt 2022), facilitation of the Toronto Semiotic Circle lecture series, cognitive trials exploring mindfulness and multimodal language processing, human-robot interaction programming design for research at the intersection of cognitive linguistics and autism spectrum disorder, multiple editing projects in semiotics, linguistics, anthropology and rhetoric culture, plus other research activities and publications.
+Current lab members include four faculty researchers, one postdoctoral researcher, two PhD researchers, and 30+ research alumni.

 language